-The City is improving Kirkwood Park and Mossgrove Park, which are next to each other, separated by Farmstead Road, near Leslie Street and York Mills Road.
+The City is improving Kirkwood Park and Mossgrove Park, located next to each other, separated by Farmstead Road, near Leslie Street and York Mills Road.
 The park designs will be determined through community engagement.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Tamara Urben-Imbeault at 416-395-7899.